MicrosoftDocs/connected-spaces/articles/mobile-app-download.md

 ---
 author: alissapolucha
-description: Download the mobile app for Dynamics 365 Connected Store Preview ms.author: alissag ms.date: 07/13/2021 ms.topic: article
+description: Download the mobile app for Dynamics 365 Connected Spaces Preview ms.author: alissag ms.date: 07/13/2021 ms.topic: article
-title: Download the Dynamics 365 Connected Store Preview mobile app ms.reviewer: v-brycho
+title: Download the Dynamics 365 Connected Spaces Preview mobile app ms.reviewer: v-brycho
 ---

-# Download the Dynamics 365 Connected Store (public preview) mobile app
+# Download the Dynamics 365 Connected Spaces (public preview) mobile app

 [!INCLUDE[banner](includes/banner.md)]

 > [!IMPORTANT]
-> The Connected Store mobile app is no longer available for download.
-Go to [Dynamics 365 Connected Store](https://dynamics.microsoft.com/en-us/ai/connected-store/) for the latest product news and updates.
+> The Connected Spaces mobile app is no longer available for download.
+Go to [Dynamics 365 Connected Spaces](https://dynamics.microsoft.com/en-us/ai/connected-store/) for the latest product news and updates.

-Keep the following in mind before using the Microsoft Dynamics 365 Connected Store (public preview) mobile app:
+Keep the following in mind before using the Microsoft Dynamics 365 Connected Spaces (public preview) mobile app:

 - Make sure that your cameras, network, and Azure Stack Edge Pro (2 GPU) have been installed for your store.